outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - finish poc & give other examples applying different workflows

-  - self-explaining AI test: able to identify metadata that align with its decision path, like:
-    - thresholds
-    - alternatives (selected & unselected based on thresholds)
-    - testing points (gather info about relative value to threshold)
-    - types/clusters
-    - examples
-    - statistics like average examples within a type

   - finance: assess value of prior work by work that is still relatively valuable, incentivizing new work

   - alternative intent coordination & compatability of metrics

     - calculating interactivity by coordinating/adjacent/convertible structures

-  - use exclusively ai with known biases & error types so output can be corrected with logic from the associated solution type
+  - use exclusively solution with known biases & error types so output can be corrected with logic from the associated solution type
     - algorithms that dont have a mechanism to offset/correct biases from data can be used with a correcting function to improve output likelier to be an error type
     - this is an interim solution (algorithm/model + correcting logic of error types) while other algorithms are tested
     - every algorithm has limitations - those with known limitations can be an asset in some problem types (like to discover biases in data), while other algorithms with unknown limitations can be an asset in other problem types (like to add uncertainty or delegate responsibility for unfair decisions)